kubeec/k8s-dart/README.md

 Dart client for the [Kubernetes](https://kubernetes.io/) API.

 > [!WARNING]
+> Work in Progress
+>
-Work in Progress.
-We keep working on it until we have all the features of the officially-supported [Kubernetes JavaScript client][kubernetes_javascript_client_link].
+> We keep working on it until we have all the features of the officially-supported [Kubernetes JavaScript client][kubernetes_javascript_client_link].

 Developed with 💙 by [Nopso][nopso_link]